Learnerships as a tool for empowering economic transformation

 Professor Vimal Ranchhod, an economist at UCT points out, “Long-term unemployment leads to unfulfilled human potential over a lifetime and can affect people’s sense of self-worth and cause depression.
 Poverty rates are higher, and this affects individuals, their families and their communities.”

-A corporate solution for transformation — Learnerships
+A solution for economic transformation — Learnerships

 Learnerships are a great way for companies to train passionate people with potential who may also lack certain skills due to systemic social inequalities.
-This contributes to social development by decreasing the skills gap that exists for many previously disadvantaged employees and allows you to hire for potential, not experience.
+This contributes to social development by decreasing the skills gap that exists for many previously disadvantaged employees and allows companies to hire for potential, not experience.
 This is particularly vital to bringing more young people into the economy and driving company growth with a loyal staff.

 Consulting with a learning solutions consultant, who spearheads Learnership programmes, would be the natural choice for any company choosing to be a responsible part of the solution to unemployment, while avoiding the expense of an unnecessarily increased workload.
 With a strategic partnership, you can reap the benefits of a successfully run Learnership programme.
 In the South African context, Learnerships that meet these (and other) relevant criteria will also enable a company to benefit from improved B-BBEE compliance and significant tax rebates.